 The combined total for both of these taxes is 15.3% tax on employment or self-employment income.

 What about paying estimated taxes?

-As someone who is self-employed and taxed like a sole proprietor, no tax will be withheld from your pay.
-Therefore, you are required to prepay your taxes in advance throughout the year.
+As someone who’ is taxed like a sole proprietor, no tax is withheld from your pay.
+This means you’re required to prepay your taxes in advance throughout the year.

-You’ll be hit with a penalty if you estimate wrong and end up paying too little.
-However, you will avoid the penalty if you pay at least as much as you paid the prior year (110% as much if you earned more than $150,000).
+If you estimate wrong and pay too little you’ll be hit with a penalty.
+However, you can avoid the penalty if you pay at least as much as you paid the prior year (110% as much if you earned more than $150,000).